fernandofernandezuy/BaSP-M2023/README.md

 ## Week 01

 In this week we work in team to built the differents screenflows to the website on Figma.
 I work in the team that design the screenflow for the Log-In and Sign-In

+Figma of the website: https://www.figma.com/file/IGkIxih6STHxdBqnuGYTlR/BaSP-m2023-MegaRocket-Nico?node-id=41-4&t=21XkFL50vu0A0Sl3-0

 ## Week 02